viniciusferrao/cloysterhpc/README.md

 We recommend to build and run this software in a virtual machine due to its nature and `root` execution requirements.

+## Running tests

+To run tests you need to add the `-DENABLE_TESTING:BOOL=ON` option to CMake to build it.

 ### Recommended VM settings

 * EL8 based system with **minimal** package selection